© Robyn Mackenzie | Dreamstime.com

 *For each of these nutritional supplements, it is best to follow to manufacturer’s dosing instructions.

 Although dementia can have many different causes—including acetylcholine deficiency—many are reversible.
-The sooner you begin incorporating natural healing techniques to address the underlying root cause of memory insufficiencies, the better.
+The sooner you begin to incorporate an acetylcholine supplement or acetylcholine foods to address the underlying root cause of memory insufficiencies, the better.